temporalio/documentation/docs/jargon/mesh.md

 ---
-id: terminology
+id: mesh
-title: Temporal terminology
+title: Jargon Mesh - Introduction to Temporal's core concepts
-sidebar_label: Terminology
+sidebar_label: Jargon Mesh
 ---

-Temporal conceptualizes software development in a unique way.
-Few products share overlapping methodologies and concepts with Temporal.

-Therefore, the following terms are re-defined within the context of the Temporal product, and used throughout the documentation and reference material to describe aspects of it.
+## Overview

+**Welcome to Temporal's core terminology!**

+This page is dedicated to defining and describing the terms, components, and concepts of the Temporal system in a holistic way.

 ### Activity